What Are The Top Pros and Cons of Payroll Business Loans?

 The Cons of Payroll Business Loans

-As you might expect, the funds you receive from payroll business loans can only be used on payroll expenses.
-Assuming you need the business loan for payroll only, though, this shouldn’t be a problem.
+As you might expect, the funds you receive from payroll business loan programs can only be used on payroll expenses.
+Assuming you need the business loan for payroll only, this shouldn’t be a problem.

 Short-term loans have less time to accumulate interest expense.
 That means short-term lenders must charge higher interest rates to make their business profitable.
 Plus, payroll business loans are generally considered higher risk than, for example, a traditional term loan from a bank.
 For these reasons, expect to pay between 15 and 30 percent interest rates on a payroll business loan.